FAQs

 What will I receive to help me take part?

-Once you sign up, you’ll be sent a step-by-step teacher guide, class powerpoint, learning activities, a pack to help pupils take part in the survey, and even a ready-made letter home to parents and guardians.
+Once you sign up, you’ll be sent a step-by-step teacher guide, class PowerPoint, learning activities, a pack to help pupils take part in the survey, and even a ready-made letter home to parents and guardians.

 Will this be a lot of extra work for me?